 Any information about an individual that can be used directly, or in connection with other data, to identify, contact or locate that person.

 We aim to be clear when we collect your data and not to do anything you wouldn’t reasonably expect.

-We use this data to provide you with the events, products, services or information you asked for, ensure we know how you prefer to be contacted, understand how we can improve our communications or events.
+We use this data to provide you with the events, products, services or information you asked for, to ensure we know how you prefer to be contacted, and to understand how we can improve our communications or events.